What is the Healthcare Safety Investigation Branch?

 Table of Contents

-The HSIB (Healthcare Safety Investigation Branch) is an independent organisation made up of a team of investigators and analysts whose role is to conduct independent investigations of ‘patient safety concerns in NHS –funded care across England.’
+The HSIB (Healthcare Safety Investigation Branch) is an independent organisation comprising a team of investigators and analysts whose role is to conduct independent investigations of ‘patient safety concerns in NHS –funded care across England.’
 The HSIB can only investigate patient safety concerns that happened after 1 April 2017.

 The organisation is completely independent from the NHS insofar as their investigations are concerned.
 However, they are funded by the Department of Health and Social Care and hosted by NHS England and NHS Improvement.